cloudfoundry/bosh-azure-cpi-release/docs/guide.md

 •	name: The display name for the application

 •	password: The value for the password credential associated with the application that will be valid for one year by default.
-This is your **client secret**.
+This is your **CLIENT-SECRET**.

 •	home-page: The URL to the application homepage.
 You can use a faked URL here.